MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/2-rbac-overview.md

 ### 2. Role definition (what can they do)

 A *role definition* is a collection of permissions.
 It's sometimes just called a role.
 A role definition lists the permissions that can be performed, such as read, write, and delete.
-Roles can be high-level, like Owner, or specific, like Virtual Machine Reader.
+Roles can be high-level, like Owner, or specific, like Virtual Machine Contributor.

 ![Role definition](../images/2-rbac-role-definition.png)